I’ve never done this much Valentine’s Day baking in my life. This easily surpasses what I did at Christmas.

 - ½ cup Almond Breeze Almond Milk – Original Unsweetened – or you can use another milk of your choice

 - 4 flax eggs – 4 tablespoon freshly ground flax mixed with 8 tablespoon water

 - 1 cup cacao powder or cocoa powder

 - 2 cups frozen raspberries, defrosted and mashed with a fork

-- In a medium size saucepan, combine coconut milk and agave.
+- In a medium size saucepan, combine coconut milk and honey.
 Cook on medium heat, whisking every-so-often until it comes to a boil.